priyankarauthan/Java-Interview-Questions/README.md

 While in case of theadT1.run() method will be executed just likely the normal method by the “Main” thread without the creation of any new thread.

 ### Serialization
-Serialization is like saving an object as a file or converting it into a format that can be stored or sent over a network.
+Serialization in Java is the process of converting an object into a byte stream so that it can be persisted to a file, sent over a network, or stored in a database.
+Deserialization is the reverse process, where the byte stream is converted back into an object.

 Imagine you have a Toy (Java Object), and you want to pack it into a box (Convert to a file or stream) so you can store it or send it to someone.
 Later, you can unpack (Deserialize) it to get back the same toy (Java Object).